Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ![Use Callback][img9]
 You may add a custom success message (e.g. `Used ElasticSearch API`) if you like.

+Before you restart the Admin-Node-Manager process, please open the file: `<apigateway-install-dir>/apigateway/conf/envSettings.props` and add the following new environment variable: `API_BUILDER_URL=https://elk-traffic-monitor-api:8443`.

 :point_right:
 Please remember to copy the changed Admin-Node-Manager configuration from the Policy-Studio project folder (path on Linux: `/home/<user>/apiprojects/\<project-name\>`) back to the ANM folder (`\<install-dir\>/apigateway/conf/fed`).
 Afterwards the ANM  must be restarted.